rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 * Compare the custom numerical integrators with higher-order methods such as RK4.
 * Investigate the exact nonlinear period using elliptic integrals.
 * Analyze the modified energy associated with Euler-Cromer.
-* Investigate the phase space after introducing a periodic driving force.
+* Investigate the phase-space structure of a periodically driven pendulum.
 * Extend the stroboscopic analysis to periodically driven nonlinear dynamics.
 * Explore period-doubling and chaotic regimes.